KinaKnowledge/juno-lang/README.md

 (footnote: Javascript can be constructed in the source code to occur, via `Function` and `eval`.
 Some restrictions apply(tm): operations like saving context is harder.
 This is handy for saving work and information in a structured way.
 Introspection and composability are more natural when things like language templates can be built.
 And working with the DOM, itself a tree structure is more natural.)

-Topics

-The Language
-- What is Juno?
-- What does a Lisp bring to the table?
-- Using Juno
-..* The REPL
-- The Environment and the compiler
-..* declarations
-- Symbols and Namespaces
-..* References, literals, base types are the JSON types.
-- Numbers
-- Functions
-- Special functions
-- The Core
-- Macros
-- Interaction with Javascript
-- Different Environments
-..* Browser
-..* Deno
-- API Reference

-## About Juno

 Juno is a Lisp dialect and environment.
 The lisp engine works on JSON as an input and manipulates the tree as a JSON representation, and returns a JSON structure as output.
 This means the Object { } structure is a first class citizen.
 Therefore this is completely legal out of the box: